ColeTownsend/Balzac-for-Jekyll/README.md

 # Balzac

 This is forked from [minimal mistakes](http://mademistakes.com).
 I needed some type of framework to build off as I have no experience with Jekyll.
-Michael already wrote up an incredibly comprehensive readme.md so I basically copied all of it and replaced what was necessary.
+Michael set up an awesome dev environment for this which really helped speed up my progress.
+He also already wrote up an incredibly comprehensive readme.md so I basically copied all of it and replaced what was necessary.
+The design itself is my own and I cannot let you sell this or tweak the design for resale, unless I you [contact me](mailto:cole@coletownsend.com).

 If you'd like give me credit somewhere on your blog or tweet a shout out to